 The following is a summary of the provisions that may be applicable to businesses in the roofing industry.
 Click here to view.

-The Federal Reserve Board announced it is expanding the scope and eligibility for the Main Street Lending Program, which assists small and mid-sized businesses employing up to 15,000 employees or that have revenues up to $5 billion annually.
+The Federal Reserve and the Treasury Department have announced the new Main Street Lending Program is now fully operational.
+This Main Street Lending Program is aimed at addressing the needs of small and mid-sized businesses employing up to 10,000 employees or that have revenues up to $2.5 billion annually.
 Click here for the announcement and related information.

 Under the CARES Act, the Department of Treasury is offering assistance to small businesses.
 The Paycheck Protection Program authorizes up to $349 billion toward job retention and certain other expenses.
 Click here for a top line overview of the PPP loan program, information for lenders and borrowers, and an application.